aliciasab/aliciasab.github.io/projects/lab6/projpagelab6.md

 # Lab 6: Mapping COVID-19 using Twitter Data

-I made various maps using twitter data in conjunction with COVID-19 Data from the New York Times.
+I made various maps using twitter data in conjunction with COVID-19 Data from the New York Times and population data from the 2019 Census.

 ---